decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 Because we passed along our block variable, everything is right where we need it.
 You’ll also notice we took special care to translate our markdown into HTML with markdownify since that isn’t being automatically done for us any more.

-## Our Experience with Netlify + Netlify CMS
+## Our Experience with Netlify + Decap CMS

-Using these techniques, our engineers were able to integrate Netlify CMS into our existing Jekyll site for [Monetery](https://monetery.com/) and launch a working CMS within a matter of days (three, to be exact).
+Using these techniques, our engineers were able to integrate Decap CMS into our existing Jekyll site for [Monetery](https://monetery.com/) and launch a working CMS within a matter of days (three, to be exact).
 Content editors were able to onboard quickly and start publishing changes and new pages shortly after launch.
 During that time we also onboarded a new engineer who was able to start making meaningful contributions on their second day of work!

 That said, [we’re never done](https://www.dwolla.com/about/core-beliefs/).
 We’re constantly learning from our experiences and trying to improve.
-Let’s take a balanced look at both the pros and cons of using Netlify + Netlify CMS:
+Let’s take a balanced look at both the pros and cons of using Netlify + Decap CMS:

 ### Pros
 - Hosting on Netlify is a breeze and we haven’t experienced any issues with the site itself
-- Netlify CMS was very easy to retrofit onto an existing Jekyll project and intuitive for new engineers to learn
+- Decap CMS was very easy to retrofit onto an existing Jekyll project and intuitive for new engineers to learn
 - It’s easy and very useful to get a copy of your entire project, including content, and run it locally using docker<
-- The Netlify CMS interface is simple and easy to learn for content editors
+- The Decap CMS interface is simple and easy to learn for content editors
 - Branch deploys and previews are amazing
 - Netlify’s free plans give you the freedom to evaluate the offering before committing
-- There is an active and very helpful [community chat](https://netlifycms.org/chat) for Netlify CMS
+- There is an active and very helpful [community chat](https://netlifycms.org/chat) for Decap CMS
-- Netlify CMS is open source and welcomes contributions
+- Decap CMS is open source and welcomes contributions

 ### Cons
 - Our content editors like the editorial workflow but don’t like the multiple steps to save and publish